-The Schools Site Maintenance Team are responsible for the security of the school site in and out of school hours.
+The Sites Maintenance Team/Caretaker are responsible for the security of the site in and out of school hours.
 They are responsible for visual inspections of the site, and for the intruder and fire alarm systems.

-The schools Senior Leadership Team are primary key holders and will respond to an emergency.
+The Senior Leadership Teams are primary key holders and will respond to an emergency.